howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 </Instruction>

-Let's take close look again to understand what's going on:
+Let's take a closer look again to understand what's going on:

 1. You first create the JavaScript constant called `CREATE_LINK_MUTATION ` that stores the mutation.
 2. Now you define the actual GraphQL mutation.
 It takes two arguments, `url` and `description`, that you'll have to provide when calling the mutation.